 Rosemary, Balsamic, and Citrus Marinade

-This marinade is adapted from a duck recipe created by Italian chef and culinary instructor, Madonna del Piatto.
+Since wild hogs originated in the Mediterranean, there are several Mediterranean recipes that are easily adaptable to wild hog.
+This marinade is taken from a duck recipe created by Italian chef and culinary instructor, Madonna del Piatto.

 - one 1/2 kg (1 lb) meat with skin